Tips for a waste-less Christmas

 - Herb gardens: Give a gift that grows.
 If you’re into a bit of DIY, it’s easy to source old wooden pallets or apple crates to build a planter box to grow herbs.
 You will be surprised how much joy people get from growing their own food.

 - Antique stores: Try the op shops and antique stores for second hand or vintage goods.
 If you know the person well and are in the right mood to spend some time hunting through the stores, you could come across some great gift ideas.
 One man’s trash is another man’s treasure after all.

 - Get composting: If we were to leave you one tip, it would be to set up a home compost bin for organic waste.
-Kiwi’s toss out a lot of food waste – $872 million worth a year to be exact.
-This is a whopping 122,500 tonnes of food, the equivalent of 213 jumbo jets according to Love Food Hate Waste: fruit that started to rot in the fruit bowl, carrot peel, apple skins, that broccoli you didn’t eat in time.
+Kiwi’s toss out a lot of food waste – a whopping 157,398 tonnes of food, each year according to Love Food Hate Waste: fruit that started to rot in the fruit bowl, carrot peel, apple skins, that broccoli you didn’t eat in time.
 After your Christmas lunch, one of the best things you can do for the planet is composting your food scraps and left-overs.
 That way nutrients can be recycled, and the result is a valuable resource that powers the growth of next-generation plants.
 Learn more about why composting is so good for the planet on our blog.

 - Stock up on beeswax wrap and reusable containers: Beeswax wraps are excellent plastic glad wrap replacements.
 They’re also able to be composted once they’ve seen their days.
 Stocking up on reusable containers will also mean you can store more leftover food and have it last longer – less waste all-round.